codecraftblog/codecraftblog.github.io/_drafts/mvvm-combine.md

   twitter: codecraftblog
 ---

-> _To improve is to change; to be perfect is to change often. - Winston Churchill_

-Architecture Patterns : What are they and why should you care?

-Our code is a living entity, we keep adding, moving, removing, rearranging it.
-It's always changing, and hopefully improving.
+Our code is a living entity.
+We constantly tinker with it.
+We add, move, delete and rearrange parts of our code in the hope of making it better.

-The ease & confidence with which we can change our code, depends a great deal on how the code is structured.
-Architectural patterns are time tested solutions that give us a out of the box solutions..
+The ease & confidence with which we can change our code, depends a great deal on how it is orgnized.
+Architectural patterns are time tested solutions help us and anyone working our code understand it better.

+Patterns do impose some restrictions on what we can and cannot do, but in return our code is easy to reason about, safe to change and easy to test.

 >An architectural pattern is a general, reusable solution to a commonly occurring problem in software architecture within a given context. - Wikipedia

-In this post, we look at the Model-View-ViewModel design pattern.
+In this post, we look at a structural design pattern called *MVVM* or *Model-View-ViewModel*.

 We answer the following questions.
 1. What is the MVVM?
 2. What is the roles of Model View View-Models?
 3. Example: MVVM in action.

-In this post we look at the MVVM pattern in detail.
-We build a simple iOS app using Swift and Combine framework.
+To help understand the pattern better we build a simple iOS app using Swift and Apple's Combine framework.

-MVVM is a strutctural pattern that looks at our we organize our code.

 <!--more-->

 <br>

 ## MVVM Introduction

 When it comes to building GUI based applications there are many popular patterns.
 A few examples are:

-- *MVC* - Model-View-Controller
+- **MVC** - Model-View-Controller
-- *VIPER* - View-Interactor-Presenter-Entity-Router
+- **VIPER** - View-Interactor-Presenter-Entity-Router
-- *MVVM* - Model-View-ViewModel
+- **MVVM** - Model-View-ViewModel

-Lets look at MVVM in a more detail.
+This post looks at the MVVM pattern.

 The Model-View-ViewModel (MVVM) is a structural design pattern.
-Structural design patterns define how to organize different entities in our app and how different entities interact with each other.
+Structural design patterns guide us on how to organize different entities in our app and how different entities interact with each other.

-The main goal of MVVM is *separation of concerns*. i.e it helps organize our code in a way that each part of our code deals with a coherent set of functions.
+The main goal of MVVM is *separation of concerns*. i.e it helps organize our code in a way that each part of our code deals with a coherent & well defined set of functions.
-Yes, patterns do impose some restrictions on what we can and cannot do, but in return our code is easy to reason about, safe to change and easy to test.

-Lets look at MVVM in a more detail.

 MVVM splits our application to three parts
- * *Model* - Contains the business logic
+ * **Model** - Contains the Data & business logic of our app.
- * *View* - User interface of the app
+ * **View** - User interface of the app
- * *ViewModel* - Entity that co-ordinates data flow and events between the Model and the View.
+ * **ViewModel** - Entity that co-ordinates data flow and events between the Model and the View.

 MVVM pattern also defines the rules of interactions between the three parts of the app. i.e. which component can interact with which other component.